 And let’s talk about the star of the show… those beautiful blue drawers!

-I used a gorgeous transfer from Prima Marketing called French Ceramics that I ordered from Amazon.
+I used a gorgeous transfer from Prima Marketing called French Ceramics.

 I’m going to show how easy they are to use, but first, this little lady needed some fixing!

 After adding the new feet, I removed the old hardware from the drawers and filled the holes with wood filler.
 I also had a couple of areas on the top that needed help:

 That appeared to be water damage.
 I removed any loose veneer and filled the area with wood filler also.
 When the wood filler was dry, I sanded everything smooth with my rotary sander: